 Fulford Cave Trail is a 0.9 mile lightly trafficked out and back trail located near Eagle, Colorado that features a cave and is rated as moderate.
-The trail is primarily used for hiking and is accessible from June until October.
+The trail is primarily used for hiking and is best used from June until October.

 Colorado Tourism Office, 1625 Broadway, Suite 1700 , Denver, CO, 80202, Phone: 800-COLORADO